 “Do you charge any connection fees?” is a question we get asked a lot – and the answer to that is, normally we don’t.
 If you request a move-in, we won’t charge you the first time but if a subsequent request is made or required for the same property, we will pass distributor charges onto you.

 All services related to your power connection and your meters are handled by your distribution company who charge us regardless of whether you’re a new or existing customer.
-Unlike most retailers, we don’t charge you for first time connections or disconnections.
+Unlike most retailers, we don’t charge you for first time connections.

 Here are some steps you can take to avoid having to pay: